With so much to do in Palombaggia, Porto-Vecchio and the surrounding area, take a look at our activity guide for all that’s on offer!

 Water based activities

 Boats can be hired in most seaside towns or we can arrange to charter a yacht, complete with a skipper and crew, or arrange a boat trip from the port.
 A boat trip as a passenger is a more relaxing introduction to the best of the coastline.
-Vedettes, pleasure boats that also operate as ferries offered by many different companies, which means there is plenty of choice when it comes to exploring Corsica from the sea.
+Vedettes; pleasure boats that also operate as ferries are offered by many different companies, which means there is plenty of choice when it comes to exploring Corsica from the sea.
 No trip to Bonifacio is complete without a boat trip around its impressive coastline.
-Here you will notice the extraordinary position of the town on top of the magnificent chalky cliffs not to mention the stunning secluded bays.
+Here you will notice the extraordinary position of the town on top of the magnificent chalky cliffs, not to mention the stunning, secluded bays.

 The bigger bays of the west coast and southeast are the main centers for dinghy or small catamaran sailing.
 You can usually hire equipment, from an hour upwards, from fully licensed sailing clubs and many centers offer tuition.
 Please be aware that without the appropriate license, you will only be able to rent a motorboat with an engine up to 6cv.
 If you wish to enroll on a course, we recommend you book early during your stay, especially at the height of the season.

 The best dive sites on the island are predominately on the West coast and the Lavezzi islands (near Bonifacio).
 Bonifacio area is the most dived waters in Corsica, mainly because of the marine nature reserve (Reserve Naturelle des Bouches de Bonifacio).
 Diving here is a treasured experience with depths of up to 800m.
 Beginners can take advantage of the small inlets whilst the more experienced divers have the chance to visit the more renowned sites.